Novimatrem/blog/_posts/2023-06-03-please-just-call-me-by-my-name-zoey.markdown

 Of course I won't be *offended* if you call me Novi, or Novimatrem, or whatever, that's my username, and *I do* like my username, obviously, that's why I'm called it- it'd just be better for me to be referred to with my real name.

-Thanks,
+Thanks,<br>
 zoey

+...

 PS: and I know it sounds absurd, but if you type my real name, can you type it in lowercase please, (so,&nbsp;&nbsp;zoey&nbsp;)- that’s more comforting for me, and less distressing.
 Sorry if that’s odd sounding.
 The reason is because of past trauma, that I see the "properly-spelled" 'Zoey' as negative and recall things I'd rather forget.
 So, zoey it is, exclusively.

-...